Whenever people rummage around in their pockets or bags for things, they inevitably drop loose change onto the ground sometimes.

 And soon the coins become trampled into the dirt or otherwise hidden just below the surface.

-Imagine for a moment, what if you were lucky enough to find some old long-lost coins that are now extremely rare?
+What if you were lucky enough to find some old long-lost coins that are now extremely rare?

 Here’s how you can use a metal detector to find old coins…